-When the airbag is turned off, a "passenger airbag off" indicator in the center of the dashboard comes on (see page 30).
+When the passenger airbag gets turned off by the weight sensors, a "passenger airbag off" indicator in the center of the dashboard comes on (see page 30).

-If the weight sensors detect there is no passenger in the front seat, the airbag will be off.
-However, the passenger airbag off indicator will not come on.
+If the weight sensors detect there is no passenger in the front seat, the airbag is automatically turned off.
+However, the passenger airbag off indicator in this situation will not come on.